 One of the legitimate roles for investment bankers in the old model of an IPO was to underwrite the share offer.
 If not enough people subscribed while the offer was open) then the investment bankers would buy up the leftover shares and gradually trickle them out at a later date.
 The Punakaiki fund didn’t reach their first funding milestone and I was surprised that an underwriter didn’t step in to mop up the excess.

 When a startup is capital raising publicly I’d recommend that they have a couple of big investors quietly lined up to kick off with some early momentum and to mop up any excess at the last minute.
 It’s not a formal underwriting agreement but my two cents would be: Never start a capital raising process until you already know it will succeed.
 As a lawyer, we got trained to: “Never ask a question unless you already know the answer.”

 Patrons: Heavy hitters inspire the masses

-The most important part of crowdfunding is the face-to-face networking with real angels and high-net-worth investors.
+Counter-intuitively, the most important part of equity crowdfunding is the face-to-face networking with real angels and high-net-worth investors.
 These are the big noters who can drop tens of thousands (or hundreds) into your investment if they like you.
 They will also act as the lead investors in a syndicate and will inspire confidence because they are well known.